 Suddenly your negative wave might feel a little smaller and causing less of an impact on people.
 But I know what you are thinking, surely that is because they are stronger now and you yourself are still just sand letting emotions and negativity go through you and into your very core.
 Well here is the bombshell and the point I am trying to make.
 All sand beaches were once pebble beaches!
 Wave after wave, year after year has crashed over each pebble slowly breaking them down and turning them into tiny particles of them former selves.

-My point is you did not end up the way you are currently overnight.
+My point is, you did not end up the way you are currently overnight.
 It has taken years of various things breaking you down and slowly turning you into sand (this is especially true with those of you with BPD), but oddly all concrete structures are made with sand!
 You can be once again made to be strong and able to offer support to others when needed on their own journey, but it will take time.
-They say Rome wasn’t built in a day, but it most definitely was built with sand.
+Now is the time to build yourself up and concentrate on yourself and your own mindset.